cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 - validator updates are performed on each EndBlock
 - a validator's power is determined based on its native on-chain stakes and external stakes
 - price information of staked tokens is used to determine a validator’s power, e.g. price ratio (price of native on-chain token / price of external stake)
-- price information of native/external tokens are received from the `[Slinky Oracle](https://www.notion.so/informalsystems/02-cosmolayer-oracle.md)`
+- price information of native/external tokens are received from `[Slinky Oracle](https://www.notion.so/informalsystems/02-cosmolayer-oracle.md)`
-- external staking information are received from the `Slinky Oracle`
+- staking information of EigenLayer are received from the `Slinky Oracle`
+- staking information of Bitcoin are received from Babylon's Bitcoin staking protocol
 - native staking information are received from the `Cosmos SDK Staking Module`
-- Set of validator stakes from `Slinky Oracle` always have the current price, full set of validators, and current stakes
+- set of validator stakes from `Slinky Oracle` always have the current price, full set of validators, and current stakes

 The `Power Mixing` module implements: